Pratapabhay/ws-aqi/README.md

 ## Vision
 To create a AQI monitoring system.
 This project is like a MVP version and can be extended and used for full fledged AQI monitoring and analytics.
 The scope of this project contains a webapp wherein you have a real time table that helps you see latest AQI values of different cities and checkout out historical values in graphical form.
+Time taken to build the entire project is around 6-7hrs, distributed between 2 days.

 ## Technical description